 What are our options here?

-- Grin and bear it—take that vacation, settle in for the movie marathon, and deal with the fallout when you hit residency.
+- Grin and bear it—catch up with friends, settle in for the movie marathon, and deal with the fallout when you hit residency.

 - Find a middle path—take a well-deserved break, but keep up your chops through a few hours a week of directed study.